Inaugural Payload Transporter Replacement mission modernizes nuclear transportation and security

 |0

-This work, Inaugural Payload Transporter Replacement mission modernizes nuclear transportation and security, by SrA Jack Rodriguez Escamilla, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Inaugural Payload Transporter Replacement mission modernizes nuclear transportation and security [Image 5 of 5], by A1C Teniya Caldwell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.